EurovisionworldEurovisionworld

 • Grand Final: 13 May 2023

-All three live shows will start at 21:00 CEST and will be hosted by Julia Sanina, Graham Norton, Hannah Waddingham and Alesha Dixon.
+All three live shows started at 21:00 CEST and were hosted by Julia Sanina, Graham Norton, Hannah Waddingham and Alesha Dixon.

 The theme artwork for Eurovision 2023 was revealed together with the slogan: United By Music.